 THIS DATE IN HISTORY: Jan.
 26

-1961: The NHL's all-time scoring leader, Wayne Gretzky, is born in Brantford, Ontario.
+1961: Wayne Gretzky, the NHL's all-time scoring leader, is born in Brantford, Ontario.

-The Kings trade him to the St. Louis Blues late in the 1995-96 season, and he signs as free agent with the New York Rangers that summer, rejoining longtime Edmonton teammate Mark Messier.
-Gretzky plays three seasons in New York before retiring with NHL records of 894 goals, 1963 assists and 2,857 points, as well as playoff records of 122 goals, 260 assists and 382 points.
+The Kings trade him to the St. Louis Blues on Feb.
+27, 1996, and he signs as free agent with the New York Rangers that summer, rejoining longtime Edmonton teammate Mark Messier.
+Gretzky plays three seasons in New York before retiring with NHL records of 894 goals, 1,963 assists and 2,857 points, as well as Stanley Cup Playoff records of 122 goals, 260 assists and 382 points.

 Gretzky also has some memorable birthday moments:

-1985: On his 24th birthday, Gretzky scores three goals for his 33rd NHL hat trick in the Oilers' 6-3 win against the Pittsburgh Penguins.
-That gives him 50 goals in 49 games, the third time in his career he's reached 50 goals in fewer than 50 games.
+1985: On the day he turns 24, Gretzky scores three goals for his 33rd NHL hat trick in the Oilers' 6-3 win against the Pittsburgh Penguins.
+That gives him 50 goals in 49 games, the third time in his NHL career he's reached 50 goals in fewer than 50 games.

 1991: Midway through his third season with the Kings, Gretzky celebrates his 30th birthday by scoring three goals for his 48th NHL hat trick and has two assists in a 5-4 victory against the Vancouver Canucks.
 He reaches the 30-goal mark for the 12th consecutive season.